-The program is focused on developing projects and financing for water use efficiency within industry and mining clusters, and circular economy solutions for wastewater are being explored in tandem with local partners.
-A consortium of PWC, Amec Foster Wheeler and Ground-Water Solutions is undertaking a Hydro Economic Analysis, on three regions: a) Nyalga Shivee Ovoo (mining), b) Tavan Tolgoi (mining) c) Ulanbaator.
+Reducing water demand and augmenting supply – identifying cost-effective solutions via hydro-economic analyses: The program is focused on developing projects and financing for water-use efficiency within industry and mining clusters, and circular economy solutions for wastewater were explored in tandem with local partners.
+A consortium of PwC, Amec Foster Wheeler, and Ground-Water Solutions undertook a hydro-economic analysis of three regions: Nyalga Shivee Ovoo (mining), Tavan Tolgoi (mining), and Ulaanbaatar.
 Analyzing the gap in water demand and supply, the studies consolidate national and international best practices to prioritize a comprehensive evaluation framework and share recommendations for implementation.
-The hydro-economic analysis will be used to develop projects with local partners and mobilize finance.
-The results of the analysis for the coal-mining areas will be presented and published in February 2016.
+The hydro-economic analysis is being used to develop projects with local partners and mobilize finance.
+Results were published in 2016.

-Following a detailed consultative process, the Ministry of Green Development and Tourism will present the new methodology to the Cabinet for approval in 2016.
+Creating the right incentives for sustainable water resource management – developing water economics and valuation of water resources: This program is focused on developing appropriate water valuation methodologies and contributing to the design and implementation of smart incentives for efficient water use and wastewater treatment across sectors.
+It has engaged with international and local experts on water valuation techniques and incentives to encourage the sustainable management of water.
+Following a detailed consultative process, the Ministry of Green Development and Tourism (MGDT) presented the new methodology to the Cabinet for approval in 2016.
 The improved valuation methodology recognizes customary rights and environmental values, considers water a critical input for different economic activities (mining, power generation, agriculture, manufacturing, and so on), and considers the spatial and temporal differences in the value of water.
 It also increases transparency for water users (especially as the valuation methodology is used to derive the water abstraction fee), making the system more robust.